Learn About an Issue Focus

 The Simplest Message EVER!
 An issue focus allows you to easily explain what your United Way does in a short sentence or even two words, like "Halt Hunger!"
 You will no longer struggle with trying to explain what your United Way does.

 Additional Resources.
-An issue focus opens the door for your United Way to receive grant funding from foundations and government, along with corporate sponsorships to address your issue.
+An issue focus opens the door for your United Way to receive grant funding from foundations and governments, along with corporate sponsorships to address your issue.
 You will no longer be dependent on only the workplace campaign for funding.

 Enormous Engagement Opportunities.
 An issue focus gives your United Way the chance to offer opportunities to volunteer or advocate for your United Way and your specific issue, which builds relationships with potential future donors.
 You will no longer "pass-through" volunteers to your partner agencies.